TracySanFilipo/Blackjack/README.md

 # H1 Blackjack

 ## H2 playing_cards.py
 This file contains two classes, one for Card and one for Deck.
+Deck has a few methods.

 ## H2 Blackjack.py